sillsdev/ptx2pdf/docs/dev/technotes.md

 \plugins@needed{polyglot-simplepages,borders-font}
 ```

-The only-written plugin so far, `polyglot-simplepages` includes this re-insertion prevention wrapper.
+The plugins written so far, `polyglot-simplepages`, `ornaments` and `covers` include this re-insertion prevention wrapper.
 Other plugins should also
 include similar code.
 ```
 \plugin@startif{polyglot-simplepages}